Public Functions

 rt_macro_kernel(vs, ζ_r, ζ_t, μ)

-Compute the radial-tangential macroturbulence kernel from Gray (2008) (Eq.
-17.6) assuming AR = AT.
+Compute the anisotropic radial-tangential macroturbulence kernel from Gray (2008) (Eq.
+17.6) with independent radial and tangential velocity scales, assuming equal amplitudes (AR = AT).

 Arguments:

-• vs::AbstractVector{<:Real}: Velocity grid centered on the line core.
+• vs::AbstractVector{<:Real}: Velocity grid centered on the line core (m/s).

-• ζ_r::Real: Radial macroturbulence velocity scale.
+• ζ_r::Real: Radial macroturbulence velocity scale (m/s).

-• ζ_t::Real: Tangential macroturbulence velocity scale.
+• ζ_t::Real: Tangential macroturbulence velocity scale (m/s).

 • μ::Real: Cosine of the angle between the local normal and the line of sight.